-The last 3 points will be detailed in the part 2 of this article, which will be published in February.
+The last 3 points will be detailed in the part 2 of this article.

-2) Cosmetics DGCCRF inspection campaign focused on the PIF in France
+2) Cosmetics inspection campaign in France focuses on the PIF

 The PIF is the most important element of the EU/UK compliance process.
 It contains finished product and raw materials documents, testing, additional documentation, the CPSR, and can only be signed by a recognised toxicologist.
 If you need a reminder, we invite you to check this article.

-In the scope of the DGCCRF 2023 inspection campaign, labelling anomalies, the quality of the PIF and its content will be checked.
+In the scope of the 2023 cosmetics inspection campaign in France, labelling anomalies, the quality of the PIF and its content will be checked.
 The worst-case scenario is of course the complete absence of PIF or CPSR, and if you have doubts on these elements, we encourage you to contact our team as soon as possible.

 3) Newly banned and regulated substances in the European Union